-Primary Dealer status may be continued for another year (beyond the term of the contract) if the Primary Dealer resubmits a business plan and subsequently receives confirmation of continuation of the PD-status from the Dutch State Treasury Agency (DSTA).
+Primary Dealer status may be continued for another year if the Primary Dealer resubmits a business plan.
 If the relationship with a Primary Dealer is continued, the Primary Dealer and the DSTA will confirm this by each signing the new one-year contract.